To complete this tutorial, you must work with a scenario that contains at least the following:

 - The source #4 is the one with the supplier.

-As you remember we have previously created two DC groups containing alternative DC locations, which must be considered by the NO experiment.
+As you remember we have previously created two groups containing alternative distribution centers locations, which must be considered by the NO experiment.
 We need to:

 - Set those groups as product sources